RIKEN-RCCS/lens3/doc/design.md

 `initialize_minio` moves the state from "initial" to "ready".

-A bucket-pool has another state "status', but it is always "online".
+A bucket-pool has another state `status`, but it is always "online".

 * Bucket-pool state (status)
   * "online"